 In line with the process above, I begin to understand that taking care of ourselves first before others was totally important.
 Once I had a good amount of self-love, I was able to show my care and be more sympathetic to those around me.
 The most noticeable change was the closer relationship between my parents and me.
-Every month, we did eating out at our new favorite place, Bakso Boedjangan, and had a chat as well.
+Every month, we ate together at our new favorite place, Bakso Boedjangan, and had a chat as well.
 We talked about anything... which was nice!

 2. A courage to jump

-This year also marked the biggest decision I made after going through a long process of mental struggle: took my hijab off.
-It was a draining-energy phase that put me into a chamber of silence for months, costing me a lot of tears.
-Long story short, I wore it because of my ex, although I was not ready yet at that time.
+This year also marked the biggest decision I made after going through a long process of mental struggle: Took my hijab off.
+It was an energy-draining phase that put me into a chamber of silence for months, costing me a lot of tears.
+Long story short, initially, I wore it because of my ex, while I was not ready yet at that time.
 Through this inward experience, I learned that living a life based on the will of others was not a good thing.
 At all.
 So, this time, I decided to take it off without any influence from anyone.
 It was me who was fully responsible for every decision in my life and would do so from now on.
 Hijab is beautiful but I believe it doesn't define how religious we are.
 Our deed does.

 3. Determination manifests discipline